 Germinate flower seeds in the right conditions.
 Seeds will develop in 6-8 weeks or earlier.
 Seeds can germinate indoors during the Winter months and during early Spring days in moist seed starter soil mix.
-Mix and slightly moisten seed starter soil mix prior to transplanting new seedlings.
-This allows for even root development..
+This allows for even root development.

 Seeds Expand During Germination

-As the seeds start to grow and expand, the diet of the seeds change.
+As the seeds start to grow and expand, the diet of the seed changes.
 The seeds now need constant nutrition and water, just prior to the first natural leaves growing onto the seeds.
-After this time period, full root development can take up to 6-8 weeks depending on the mineral levels of the soil.
+After this period, full root development can take up to 6-8 weeks depending on the mineral levels of the soil.
 The more nutrients in the soil, the quicker the latter stage of the germination period matures into high levels of root development.
-The moisture level of the soil that is not a rapid dripping level, brings the vitamin and food to the matured stage of the seed’s germination.
-More root development makes the plant more vibrant and healthy.
+The moisture level of the soil, that is not a rapid dripping level but a squeezed-sponge moist level, brings the vitamin and food to the matured stage of the seedlings.
+More root development makes the plant more vibrant and healthier.

 During the early stages of root development when the true leaves have formed on the seedlings, transplant the seedlings into a soil potting mixture with more nutrients.

 The nutrient levels for the new seedlings have now changed again.
 Instead of just the seed, the roots and leaves have formed.
 The roots are starting to grow downward, several root stems, and the leaves are starting to grow upward, one to three leaves per seed.
 At this point the germination period is maturing.
 Now, the new seedlings need more food and nutrients for their root space environments.